igorskyflyer/npm-upath/README.md

 <br>

 <h4 align="center">
-  🎍 Provides a universal way of formatting file-paths in Unix-like and Windows operating systems as an alternative to the built-in path.normalize(). 🧬
+  🎍 Provides a universal way of formatting file-paths in Unix-like and Windows operating systems as an alternative to the built-in <code>path.normalize().</code> 🧬
 </h4>

 <br>